Auckle/larson_et_al_2022/README.md

 ```

 ### 3. Run Microsoft's Megadetector
-Download and use [Microsoft's Megadetector model](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)[[2]](#references) to detect animals in the Wellington Camera Traps images, generate an output file containing the boundary box coordinates of detected animals, and create the classification dataset by using the boundary box coordinates to crop the animals from the original images.
+Download and use [Microsoft's Megadetector model](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)[[2]](#references) to detect animals in the Wellington Camera Traps images, and generate an output file containing the boundary box coordinates of detected animals.

 1. Download the megadetector.pb model to the megadetector directory
 ```